 What about acne?
 In acne-prone skin, the natural exfoliation of skin cells is slower than it should be, which can lead to clogged pores.
 So why not just force faster exfoliation with a facial scrub?
-As we have discussed, facial scrubs come with one huge negative--they physically irritate the skin.
-Studies show that any kind of physical irritation can trigger new breakouts or make existing acne worse, so even if the material is not inherently rough or abrasive, rubbing it in can be problematic for acne-prone skin.1,2
+As we have discussed, facial scrubs come with one huge negative–they physically irritate the skin and may overdry it.
+Studies show that any kind of physical irritation can trigger new breakouts or make existing acne worse, so even if the material is not inherently rough or abrasive, rubbing it in can be problematic for acne-prone skin.1-3

 Expand to read a case study that shows how using a facial scrub may lead to acne

 Of course, most scrubs contain rough particles that increase the chances of skin irritation.
 A review article published in the Journal of Clinical and Aesthetic Dermatology in 2012 attempted to rank different scrubs by their potential to cause skin irritation.5 The researchers drew attention to the following scrubs:

 - Most irritating scrubs: Scrubs containing ground fruit pits or aluminum oxide.

 - Least irritating scrubs: Scrubs containing granules of sodium tetraborate dechydrate (borax).5 However, these are rarely found on the market anymore.

 Still, even the scrubs in the “least irritating” category have the potential to irritate acne-prone skin because of the rubbing action necessary to apply them.

 Chemical Exfoliation: A Safer Way to Exfoliate